bguerout/dashrun/README.md

 # watch-memory

-Watch memory of a node.js script on a terminal dashboard.
+Run a node.js script and watch its memory usage on a terminal dashboard.

 ```shell
 npx watch-memory your_script.js [arg...]